Complete shock. That’s how I felt when I first heard that 82% of executions have happened in the Bible Belt.

 Editor’s note: This article is part of an ongoing series focused on engaging the emerging generations of faith leaders.
 If you know anyone who might be interested, encourage them to submit their article for consideration to email@example.com.

-A second-year MDiv student in the George W. Truett Theological Seminary at Baylor University, Glen hopes to pursue the dual degree program and also receive a MSW from the Diana Garland School of Social Work at Baylor University.
+A MDiv/MSW student in the George W. Truett Theological Seminary and Diana R. Garland School of Social Work at Baylor University, is entering her last year of the joint-degree program.
 She is passionate about social justice and hopes to work as a licensed social worker with a nonprofit after she finishes graduate school.
-Glen looks forward to living out her faith by being an advocate in her community.
+Ortiz-Lovince looks forward to living out her faith by being an advocate in her community.